 I have learned that it is impossible to tell a Star Wars fan just be observation.
 Sure, there are those who proudly display their fandom with t-shirt and hats, but most big fans don’t announce it.
 So I ask my guests how big a Star Wars fan they are.
 Some may not have a personal light saber, at least on them at the moment, but a fan is glad to announce their loyalty.
 And if they are a fan I make it a point to take them to Star Wars treasures.

-George Lucas’ digital empire—The Letterman Digital Arts center, which includes Industrial Light and Magic and Lucas Film is located in the Presidio (which is a national park).
-They don’t offer tours of any kind, but they do not leave fans without a reason to drop by.
+George Lucas’ digital empire—The Letterman Digital Arts center, which includes Industrial Light and Magic and Lucas Film is located in the Presidio.
+The LDA center doesn’t offer tours of any kind, but they do not leave fans without a reason to drop by.

-In the courtyard is a statue of Yoda, which is available for a photo op 7 days a week.
-If you’re in town during the week during business hours, visitors are welcome to come into the lobby, which has lots of Star Wars memorabilia, including a life size Boba Fett and Darth Vader costume.
+In the courtyard of the complex is a statue of Yoda, which is available for a photo op 7 days a week.
+If you’re in town Monday through Friday during business hours, visitors are welcome to come into the lobby.
+On display are a collection of Star Wars memorabilia, including a life size Boba Fett and Darth Vader costume.

 Big buses are not allowed in the Presideo.
 Vans are not allowed to pull up in the parking lot.
 But a custom private tour in the convertible MINI cooper can go everywhere, even right up to the Star Wars treasure house.

 Since January of 2003, neighborhood volunteers and artists have transformed a drab hillside staircase into an art piece.
 Each of the 163 steps are decorated with a tile mural.
 The stairs are on city property, so they are for the enjoyment of everybody.
 It is a community project, bringing over 300 people together to enhance this neighborhood, and of San Francisco